 Ernest Lawrence was awarded the Nobel Prize in physics in 1939 and was the first at Berkeley to become a Nobel Laureate.
 The scientists was also known as an incredibly prolific writer.
 Most of his work was published in The Physical Review and the Proceedings of the National Academy of Sciences.
 He was decorated with numerous awards and prizes including Medal for Merit and he held honorary doctorates of thirteen American and one British University, the University of Glasgow .

 Lawrence was instrumental in the development of the atomic bomb during the Second World War, after the war he campaigned for a nuclear test ban and was a member of the US delegation to the 1958 Geneva conference on the subject.
+After the war, Lawrence campaigned extensively for government sponsorship of large scientific programs..
 The 103rd element of the chemical periodic table, Lawrencium (Lr), was named after him.

 At yovisto academic video search, you may be interested in a video lecture on Particle Accelerators at Berkeley University by Professor Norman.